“Learn something new every day, then share what you’ve learned…”

 This book is for anyone who wants to make a change in their life but doesn’t know where to start, or doesn’t think they have the motivation to meet their goals because after all, motivation is a shared quality in any type of fitness goal.

 This book is about getting started towards achieving your goals, from the very first thought, at the truest starting point.
 It is about adopting psychological preparation and a certain mindset, and Atkinson strategically guides the reader through that process.
 He emphasizes that, without the right mindset, no one will reach their potential.

 How to Heal Your Metabolism by Kate Deering will help educate you on how eating the right foods, eating the right amount of food, consuming the right food supplements,consuming the right amount of water, sleeping and resting, doing the right amount of exercise, and finding happiness will increase your metabolic rate and help heal your broken metabolism.

 How to Heal Your Metabolism will question everything you thought you knew about health and nutrition.
 If you are ready to understand nutrition and health in a completely different light, then you need to read this book.

 Does a strong urge to fill up on carbs sabotage your weight-loss efforts?
 Are you often tired and irritable, and is there a roll of fat around your middle?
 Now it’s easier than ever to eat great and lose weight.
-The Metabolism Miracle Cookbook includes more than 150 quick-and-easy, carb-controlled recipes and menus tailored to each step of The Metabolism Miracle diet plan.
+The Metabolism Miracle Cookbook by Diane Kress, RD, includes more than 150 quick-and-easy, carb-controlled recipes and menus tailored to each step of The Metabolism Miracle diet plan.